PrathxmOp/dab-downloader/README.md

 - **Downloads** (`downloader.go`) - Improve robustness and error recovery
 - **Cross-platform Testing** - Help me ensure updates work across different systems

+## 💖 Contributors

+A huge thank you to all the amazing people who have contributed to this project and helped make it better!
+Your contributions are greatly appreciated.

+- **[NimbleAINinja](https://github.com/NimbleAINinja)**: For their outstanding work on the warning collector, MusicBrainz optimizations, and retroactive metadata updates.

+If you've contributed to the project and your name is missing, please feel free to add it!

 ## ⚖️ Legal Notice

 This software is provided for **educational purposes only**.
 Users are responsible for:

 - ✅ Complying with all applicable laws
-- ✅ Respecting terms of service
+- ✅ Respecting the terms of service of any third-party services used with this tool
-- ✅ Only downloading content you legally own or have permission to access
+- ✅ Only downloading content they legally own or have permission to access

-**Note:** The unstable nature of this software means it should not be relied upon for any critical or commercial purposes.
+The developers and contributors of this project do not endorse piracy or any form of copyright infringement.

 ## 📄 License

-This project is provided under an educational license.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for more details.

 ## 🌟 Support the Project

-If you're willing to help us through the unstable development phase:
+If you find this project useful and want to support its development, here are a few ways you can help:

 - ⭐ Star this repository
-- 🐛 Report issues and bugs (even small ones!)
+- 🐛 Report issues and bugs
-- 💡 Test new features and report what breaks
+- 💡 Suggest new features
-- 🤝 Contribute stability fixes
+- 🤝 Contribute to the codebase
 - 💬 Join our [Discord community](https://discord.gg/q9RnuVza2) and help other users
-- 🔄 Help spread awareness about the need for frequent updates

-**Your patience and feedback during this development phase is invaluable to a solo developer! 🙏**
+Your support and feedback are invaluable to the project's growth and improvement! 🙏

 ---